Trump calls Olympic skier ‘real loser’ after athlete expresses ‘mixed emotions’ representing the US

 Washington (CNN) — President Donald Trump called Olympic skier Hunter Hess a “real loser” on Sunday after the athlete expressed “mixed emotions representing the US right now” in the Winter Olympic Games.

 “U.S. Olympic Skier, Hunter Hess, a real Loser, says he doesn’t represent his Country in the current Winter Olympics,” Trump posted on Truth Social on Sunday morning.
 “If that’s the case, he shouldn’t have tried out for the Team, and it’s too bad he’s on it.
-Very hard to root for someone like this.
-MAKE AMERICA GREAT AGAIN!”
+Very hard to root for someone like this.”

-Hess, who comes from Bend, Oregon, said during a press availability last week that “just because I’m wearing the flag doesn’t mean I represent everything that’s going on in the US.”
+Hess, who hails from Bend, Oregon, said during a press availability last week that “just because I’m wearing the flag doesn’t mean I represent everything that’s going on in the US.”

 “It’s a little hard; there’s obviously a lot going on that I’m not the biggest fan of and I think a lot of people aren’t,” Hess said.
-“I think for me, it’s more I’m representing my friends and family back home, the people that represented it before me, all the things that I believe that are good about the US.
-I just think, if it aligns with my moral values, I’m representing it.”
+“I think for me, it’s more I’m representing my friends and family back home, the people that represented it before me, all the things that I believe that are good about the US.”

+In an Instagram post on Monday, Hess appeared to respond to the criticism, saying he could not wait to represent Team USA and emphasizing his right to speak out.

+“There is so much that is great about America, but there are always things that could be better.
+One of the many things that makes this country so amazing is that we have the right and the freedom to point that out,” Hess wrote.
+“The best part of the Olympics is that it brings people together, and when so many of us are divided we need that more than ever.
+I cannot wait to represent Team USA next week when I compete.”

-Several members of Team USA’s freestyle skiers fielded questions on the US political climate.
-Skier Chris Lillis was more direct in his comments referencing tensions surrounding Immigration and Customs Enforcement in the wake of two fatal shootings of US citizens in Minnesota.
+Hess’ comments last week came as several freestyle skiers on Team USA fielded questions on the US political climate.
+Skier Chris Lillis was more direct in his comments, referencing tensions surrounding federal immigration enforcement in the wake of two fatal shootings of US citizens in Minnesota.

 “A lot of times, athletes are hesitant to talk about political views and how we feel about things.
 I feel heartbroken about what’s happening in the United States,” Lillis said.